Ordinary of arms: Dictionary of British Arms

 In 1926 Lt Col George Babington Croft Lyons left a substantial bequest to the Society of Antiquaries to prepare a revised and improved edition of Papworth.
 Anthony Wagner became co-general editor in 1940 and sole general editor in 1944, remaining in that position until 1995.
 A number of volunteers were recruited (some of them, during the war years, working in inactive periods of firewatching duties) to assemble material on index cards.
 However, the task was a large one and progress slow, in part because of Wagner's insistence on high scholarly standards and use of primary sources, and in part because of over-ambitious plans to include in the final work a series of essays on medieval armorial families.
 It was eventually decided to limit the project to England, to the medieval period (pre-1530), and to publish a simple ordinary, including a name-index but without the additional essays.
 With the aid of computer technology, the first volume of what was now entitled the Dictionary of British Arms appeared in 1992.
 Volume 2 was published in 1996, volume 3 in 2009, and volume 4 (the final volume) in 2014.

 Scotland

 An Ordinary of Arms for Scotland, edited by Sir James Balfour Paul, Lord Lyon King of Arms, was published in 1893, with a second updated edition appearing in 1903: this includes all arms recorded in the Public Register of All Arms and Bearings in Scotland from its inception in 1672 down to the end of 1901 (5,532 entries, with a name index).
 A second volume, covering arms entered in the Register from 1902 to 1973 (a further 6,040 entries), was published in 1977: this was edited by David Reid of Robertland, Carrick Pursuivant, and Vivien Wilson.

+An Ordinary Volume III is now available, of Arms contained in the Public Register of All Arms and Bearings in Scotland, covering 1971-2017: Vol. 55 (1971) to Vol. 91 (2017) and part of Vol. 92, Compiled, and with an Introduction and other material, by Dr. Bruce Durie and with a Foreword by The Rt.
+Hon.
+The Lord Lyon, The Revd.
+Canon Dr. Joseph John Morrow.